Pacific-salmon-assess/chin-survival/README.md

 # Chinook Acoustic Telemetry Surival Analysis

 Data and code associated with acoustic telemetry-based estimates of marine survival rates for adult Chinook salmon.
-Manuscript (**High and minimally variable adult marine survival among multiple stocks of Chinook salmon**) submitted to **Ecosphere**.
+Manuscript (**High and minimally variable adult marine survival among multiple stocks of Chinook salmon**) published in **Ecosphere** <https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.70710>.

 All tags were deployed between 2019 and 2023 with detections metadata submitted to Ocean Tracking Network.